 Ever walk through a park or plaza in Argentina and wonder what the strange looking square leather bags on everyone’s shoulders are?
 This is one of the most identifiable cultural objects in the country, Argentina mate tea.
 This is one of the traditions, but let’s see more.

 #1 Let’s start with Argentina’s traditional drink: The “mate”

 This tea is a staple in households, workplaces, and friendly gatherings across the country.
 For those visitors who are unfamiliar with the leafy beverage, it definitely deserves a thorough explanation on how to fully enjoy an Argentina mate.

-The Argentina mate originated in northern Argentina with the Guarani indigenous culture.
+The Argentina mate originated in northern Argentina with the Guarani indigenous culture (originally from the Iguazu area).
 Guarani culture is filled with spirituality, bravery, and tradition.
-Yerba mate has been a part of the Guarani culture for hundreds of years, mostly used as a ritual and spiritual drink for good health.
+Yerba mate has been a part of Guarani culture for hundreds of years, mostly used as a ritual and spiritual drink for good health.
 Mate has natural caffeine that helps keep you awake while quenching thirst and suppressing your appetite.
 The tea leaf is quite strong so don’t be surprised if the first time you drink it, you have endless energy!
 This tradition has created a mate culture all over Argentina, where there is never a wrong moment to drink a mate.

 For other cool Argentine traditions continue reading our blog!
 Or to see these things for yourself, contact Say Hueque today to start planning your trip to Argentina!